Does vinegar kill weeds? Experts share how to use this kitchen item to eradicate unwanted plants

 Common dog-violet flowers growing in rocks

-(Image credit: Getty Images/AL Hedderly)
+(Image credit: Getty Images via AL Hedderly)

 Using vinegar can seem an appealing way to get rid of weeds, but how effective it is depends on which weeds are growing.
 Vinegar might not be as effective against older, established weeds or perennial weeds, which can regrow from their roots even after the foliage is killed.

 Of course, it’s vital to kill weeds but not grass and to kill weeds not plants when tending a yard, including when using vinegar.
 ‘Vinegar is a non-selective herbicide, meaning it can kill any plant it comes into contact with,’ explains Susan Brandt, co-founder of Blooming Secrets.
 ‘This includes desirable plants in your garden or lawn.
 If you decide to use vinegar as a weedkiller make sure you avoid damaging surrounding vegetation.’
-Alternatively, consider it to remove weeds from gravel
+Alternatively, consider it to remove weeds from gravel.

 Be aware of the impact on soil as well.
 ‘Vinegar is considered an eco-friendly option compared to chemical herbicides, but it still has some environmental implications,’ says Susan.
 ‘The acetic acid in vinegar can alter the pH balance of soil over time if applied repeatedly and in large quantities.
 This can affect the overall health and fertility of the soil.’

 Importantly, vinegar needs careful handling.
 ‘While vinegar is commonly found in households and deemed safe for culinary use, undiluted or concentrated forms can cause skin and eye irritation if handled improperly,’ says Susan.
 ‘If you decide to use vinegar in the garden, make sure to wear proper protective gear.’
+These gardening gloves from Amazon will help prevent skin irritation.

 Susan Brandt